hestiaAI/data-catalog/workshop/install-and-enable-trackercontrol.md

 ![Screenshot_20220510-152614_TC Slim](https://user-images.githubusercontent.com/1473244/167657086-d995890a-addb-4324-a1cc-53b37b9dffdc.jpg)

 12. You can now use your apps to monitor what contacts they make.
 To export Tracker Control data afterwards, see [this page](https://github.com/hestiaAI/data-catalog/blob/main/workshop/how-to-export-data-from-trackercontrol.md).

+---

+If you have any questions or problems you can contact workshop@hestia.ai.

+Official technical support information is available at https://trackercontrol.org/